-With just a few essentials and a little planning, you can enjoy a nice variety of easy cocktails.
-It may even surprise you that some of the cheapest drinks are among the most popular drinks at the bar.
-Each can also be adapted to fit the ingredients you have on hand and save an extra trip to the liquor store.
+Making mixed drinks at home is easy, and learning how to do it can save quite a bit of money.
+You don't need to spend a fortune stocking your home bar, either.
+With just a few essentials and some basic recipes, anyone can mix up a nice variety of quick and easy cocktails.
+It may even surprise you that some of the cheapest drinks are among the most popular drinks at the bar, and each can also be adapted to fit the ingredients you have on hand.

 01 of 20

 Call it a vodka cranberry or a Cape Codder, either way, it's a simple, tasty drink.
 All you need is cranberry juice and a carefully chosen inexpensive bottle of vodka.
 If you feel like getting fancy, shake the duo and serve it up for a crantini.

 Building on that foundation, you can add just one more juice to create another refreshing mixed drink.
-For instance, add pineapple juice and you have a bay breeze, orange juice creates a madras, and grapefruit juice transforms it into a sea breeze.
+For instance, a bay breeze adds pineapple, orange juice makes a madras, and grapefruit transforms it into a sea breeze.

 02 of 20